rvishna/rvishna.github.io/about.markdown

 ---
 layout: default
-title: About Me
+title: About
 ---
 # About Me

 Welcome to my blog!
-I am a lifelong learner and polyglot problem solver juggling the roles of Computational Scientist, Software Engineer, and Solutions Architect at an Energy MegaCorp.
+I am a lifelong learner, a technological polyglot, and a problem solver.
+I juggle the roles of Computational Scientist, Software Engineer, and Solutions Architect at an Energy MegaCorp.
 I spend most of my creative energy developing automation and decision support software that enable faster and better decision making through optimization and machine learning.

 I have about 15 years of programming experience with an arsenal of tools, platforms, languages and frameworks that includes[^footnote]: